terryaney/Documentation.Camelot/RBLe/RBLeXmlMapping.MapToNumber.md

 Parameter | Type | Description
 ---|---|---
 `value` | Object | The value to attempt to convert to a number.
-`defaultValue` | Object | Value to return to make coding specification formulas easier.
+`defaultValue` | Double | Value to return to make coding specification formulas easier.

 [Back to Xml Mapping](RBLeXmlMapping.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)